-Employees must work for a qualifying period to claim unfair dismissal.
-The exception would be if they claim for an automatically unfair reason.
+Employees must work for a qualifying period to make an unfair dismissal claim.
+An exception would apply if they claiming for an automatically unfair reason.

-The legal right to make a tribunal claim for unfair dismissal is unavailable to:
+The legal right to make a tribunal claim on unfair dismissal rules in the United Kingdom is not available to:

 Tribunals for unfair dismissals determine the facts known to the employer at the time of dismissing the employee.
 They also find out whether their response was reasonable.
 As a rule, compensation gets awarded for an unfair dismissal and made with two components.

-Basic award for an unfair dismissal gets calculated as a payment of the number of years worked.
+The basic award for an unfair dismissal gets calculated as a payment of the number of years worked.
 It is then multiplied by the claimant's weekly pay according to their age.
-This process works like statutory redundancy payments.
+The basic payment award process works much like statutory redundancy payments.

 The final figure is often adjusted with an extra compensation award.
 This helps to meet any incurring financial losses by the claimant.

-UK employment laws govern maximum compensation awards.
-The upper payment award and current statutory limit is £78,335 or one year's pay, whichever is the lowest figure.
+UK employment laws govern the maximum 'compensatory' award for unfair dismissal.
+The current statutory limit is £93,878 or one year's pay, whichever is the lowest figure.